lefevre-fraser/GME/Doc/README_in.txt

 ----------------------------------
   - Binary compatibility with 11.12.2
   - Fix rare crash when IMgaAddOn is garbage collected (e.g. C# AddOns)
+  - Fix rare crash when calling Mga from a different COM apartment

 Release Notes of Release 17.11.14
 ----------------------------------